kalebheitzman/moodle-local_xlate/DEVELOPER.md

   `local/xlate:manage`).

 ## 7. Admin Interface (`manage.php`)
-- CRUD for keys + translations with search, filters, pagination, and per-language editing.
+- Displays automatically captured keys with search, filters, pagination, and per-language translation inputs.
+- Manual key creation/deletion is disabled; rely on the AMD auto-detect flow to capture new strings.
-- Visible only to users with `local/xlate:manage`; read-only access uses `local/xlate:viewui`.
+- Visible only to users with `local_xlate:manage`; read-only access uses `local/xlate:viewui`.
 - Tracks coverage for each language listed in `enabled_languages`.